wp-plugins/ipushpull/readme.txt

 1. [Create an iPushPull Page and start pushing data to it from your desktop Excel](https://ipushpull.zendesk.com/hc/en-us/articles/202793621 "Push data to iPushPull")
 1. Embed the page in your WordPress site using the following shortcode:
 `[ipushpull_page folder="my_folder_name" page="my_page_name" height="300px"]`

+= Is there some test data that I can use without having to sign up to iPushPull first? = Yes - we have a demo iPushPull page that is constantly being updated.
+It's in the folder *DemoExcelUsers* and is called *BlogSummary*.
+You can embed this in your WordPress page using the following shortcode:

+`[ipushpull_page folder="DemoExcelUsers" page="BlogSummary" height="325px"]`

 == Screenshots ==